zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding configuration

+As a service developer, you can provide basic configuration of a service and externalize the configuration parameters values for subsequent customization by a systems administrator.
+This article describes the process of configuring a REST service for onboarding with the API Mediaiton Layer by using the API ML Plain Java Enabler.

 ## Introduction

-API ML Plain Java Enabler (_PJE_ in short) is a library which helps to simplify the process of onboarding a REST service.
+The API ML Plain Java Enabler (_PJE_) is a library which helps to simplify the process of onboarding a REST service.
-This article describes how to provide and externalize the ZOWE API ML onboarding configuration of your REST service using API ML Plain Java Enabler (_PJE_ in short).
+This article describes how to provide and externalize the ZOWE API ML onboarding configuration of your REST service using the (_PJE_).

-It does not however discuss the meaning and the possible values of individual configuration parameters.
-For more information about the service registration process and configuration parameters refer to the documentation specific for the onboarding approach you´ve chosen for your project:
+**Note:** For more information about the meaning and the possible values of individual configuration parameters and the service registration process and configuration parameters, refer to the specific documentation for the onboarding approach you are using for your project:

  * [Direct REST call registration (No enabler)](TODO@PZA: provide the link)
  * [Plain Java Enable](TODO@PZA: provide the link)
  * [Spring Enabler](TODO@PZA: provide the link)

-Our Plain Java Enabler (_PJE_) is the most universal ZOWE API ML enabler.
-It is written using only Java and without advanced IoC/DI technologies.
+The (_PJE_) is the most universal ZOWE API ML enabler.
+This enabler uses only Java and does not use advanced IoC/DI technologies.
-The _PJE_ can be used to onboard any REST service implemented in Java, avoiding dependency or versions collisions, unexpected application behaviour and unnecessarily large service executables.
+The _PJE_ can be used to onboard any REST service implemented in Java, avoiding dependency or versions collisions, unexpected application behaviour, and unnecessarily large service executables.

-The service developers need to provide onboarding configuration as part of the service source code.
-This configuration is valid for the development system environment, but most probably will be different for an automated integration environment.
-System administrators (aka deployers) need to deploy a service on multiple sites having different system environments and requirements e.g security.
+Service developers provide onboarding configuration as part of the service source code.
+While this configuration is valid for the development system environment, it is likely to be different for an automated integration environment.
+System administrators very likely need to deploy a service on multiple sites that have different system environments and requirements such as security.

-_PJE_ supports service developer and deployer with functionality for externalizing the service onboarding configuration.
+_PJE_ supports both the service developer and the system administrator with the functionality of externalizing the service onboarding configuration.

-The _PJE_ provides mechanism for loading API ML onboarding service configuration from a YAML file.
-It allows to provide one or two files.
+The _PJE_ provides a mechanism for loading API ML onboarding service configuration from a _YAML_ file.

+## Using _YAML_ configuration files to externalize service configuration

+<font color = "red"> It seems that some of this is redundant with the next section "Configuring REST service for API ML onboarding" </font>

+Externalization of configuration can be performed by providing one or two configuration files.

-The first file is usually internal to the service deployment artifact or at minimum must be accessible on the service classpath.
+The first configuration file is typically internal to the service deployment artifact.
+At a minimum this file must be accessible on the service `classpath`.
-It contains basic API ML configuration based on values known at development time.
-Typically it is provided by the service developer and is located in the /resources folder of java project source tree.
-It usually can be found in the deployment artifact under /WEB-ING/classes.
+This file contains basic API ML configuration based on values known at development time.
+Usually, this basic API ML configuration is provided by the service developer and is located in the `/resources` folder of the java project source tree.
+This file is usually found in the deployment artifacts under `/WEB-ING/classes`.

 The second configuration file is used to externalize the configuration.
-It can be placed anywhere, provided that the service has access to that location.
-It is usualy populated by the system administrator with values dependent on the deployment system environment.
+It can be placed anywhere, so long as that the service has access to that location.
+This file is usually populated by the system administrator with values dependent on the deployment system environment.

 At service boot time, both configurations are merged, where the externalized configuration (if provided) has higher priority.

 The values of the properties contined in both configuration files can be overwritten by Java system properties.

-Read bellow to learn how to provide basic configuration and how to externalize the configuration parameters values depending on the API ML onboarding approach used.

 ## Configuring REST service for API ML onboarding

-Typically the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
+Typically, the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
-Additionally, security material such as certificates, private/public keys, and their corresponding passwords depends on the concrete deployment environment, and are not intended to be disclosed to everyone.
+Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the concrete deployment environment, and are not intended to be disclosed to everyone.
 Therefore, to provide a higher level of flexibility, the _PJE_ implements routines to build service onboarding configuration by locating and loading two file sources:

 * **internal _service-configuration.yml_**

    A file which is loaded by the enabler as a Java resource.
 This file must be stored on the _classpath_ of the user service application.
-It is usually placed in the `WEB_INF/resources` folder of the `service _JAR_/_WAR_`.
+This file is usually placed in the `WEB_INF/resources` folder of the `service _JAR_/_WAR_`.
 The configuration contained in this file is provided by the service developer/builder.
 As such, it will not match every possible production environment and its corresponding requirements.

 * **external or additional _service-configuration.yml_**

    A file which can be stored anywhere on the local file system.
-It is provided by the service deployer/system administrator and contains the correct values for the given production environment and corresponding requirements.
+This file is provided by the service deployer/system administrator and contains the correct values for the given production environment and corresponding requirements.

-Additionally, the values of parameters in both files can be rewritten and patched by Java system properties defined during service installation/configuration, or at start-up time.
+The values of parameters in both files can be rewritten and patched by Java system properties defined during service installation/configuration, or at start-up time.
 In the _YAML_ file, we use standard rewriting placeholders for the values of parameters in the following format:

 `${apiml.parameter.key}`

 The actual values are taken from [key, value] pairs defined as Java System properties.
-They can be provided directly on a command line or set in the Java Servlet context.
+These values can be provided directly on a command line or set in the Java Servlet context.
 The concrete approach of how to provide the Servlet context to the user service application depends on the application loading mechanism and the concrete Java servlet container environment.
-For example, if the user service is deployed in a Tomcat servlet container, we can configure the context by placing a _xml_ file named the same as the application deployment directory into the _$CATALINA_BASE/conf/[enginename]/[hostname]/_.
+For example, if the user service is deployed in a Tomcat servlet container, we can configure the context by placing an _xml_ file with the same name as the application deployment directory into the _$CATALINA_BASE/conf/[enginename]/[hostname]/_.
 Other containers provide different mechanisms for the same purpose.

 ## _PJE_ helper code

+<font color = "red"> Provide a description of what _PJE_ helper code is</font>

-  * Automatic initialization of the onboarding configuration by single method call.
+  * Automatic initialization of the onboarding configuration by a single method call.

         public ApiMediationServiceConfig initializeAPIMLConfiguration(ServletContext context);

-    This method receives `ServletContext` parameter which holds a map of parameters providing all necessary information for building the onboarding configuration.
+    This method receives the `ServletContext` parameter which holds a map of parameters providing all necessary information for building the onboarding configuration.
-    An example of Java Servlet context configuration is shown bellow:
+    The following code block is an example of Java Servlet context configuration.

+    **Example:**

       <Context>